shanemhansen/ballclock/README.md

 ------------------------------------------------------------

 It turns out that, as promised, ball clocks are a google'able thing.
 So after watching a few lego clocks online (which really helped in step 1).
-I came accross the original problem statement.
+I came across the original problem statement.
 I took away the key insight that every 12 hours the same permutation is applied to the balls, and then I left.
 This gave rise to my second strategy (permutedays), which solved the problem (27-127) in under .4 seconds.
-The strategy was pretty simple, use iterateminutes until I've obtained the permutation vector, and then permute day by day until I get back to the identity permutation (IsPristine()).
+The strategy was pretty simple, use iterateminutes until I've obtained the permutation vector, and then permute day by day until I get back to the identity permutation (BallClock.IsPristine()).

     go run bench/main.go -algo permutedays < test2.txt | sort -n